-2018 Multifamily Tax-Exempt Bond Programs Policies and Request for Proposals
+2019 Draft 2020 Multifamily Tax-Exempt Bond Programs Policies and Request for Proposals

-The Texas State Affordable Housing Corporation has approved these policies and request for proposals ("RFP") for its multifamily tax-exempt bond programs for calendar year 2018.
+The Texas State Affordable Housing Corporation has approved these policies and request for proposals ("RFP") for its multifamily tax-exempt bond programs for calendar year 20192020.
 These policies and RFP are updated annually to inform the public of the Corporation's process and guidelines for selecting residential rental properties to be financed with tax-exempt bonds issued by the Corporation.
-All submissions must be submitted for review of threshold and scoring criteria at least 35 days prior to any presentation to the Corporation's Board for an Inducement Resolution.
+All submissions must be submitted for review of threshold and scoring criteria at least 35 days prior to any presentation to the Corporation's Board of Directors (the "Board" or "Board") for an Inducement Resolution.